May 22, 2024

 7 common targets of identity theft

-1. Financial identity.
+1. Financial information.
 Thieves use stolen personal data to access peoples’ finances, or create new accounts under someone else’s name.
 A syndicate in Melbourne used stolen personal data to open 70 accounts at various banking institutions.
 They later withdrew the money overseas and transferred it back to Australia through cryptocurrencies.

 2. Driver’s licenses.
 Thieves obtain a driver’s license in another person’s name for the purpose of traffic violations or vehicle theft.
 San Francisco-based luxury car-sharing service, HiGear, learned this lesson the hard way, when it was forced to shut down due to identity fraud related theft incidents.